ckan/ckan/doc/theming/index.rst

 Theming
 =======

+.. versionchanged:: 2.0
+   The CKAN frontend was completely rewritten for CKAN 2.0, so most of the tutorials below don't apply to earlier versions of CKAN.

 The CKAN web interface's HTML, CSS and JavaScript are fully customizable by creating a CKAN theme.
 If you just want to do some simple customizations such as changing the title